Travis Goff - - Kansas Jayhawks

 Bio

-Focused on enhancing culture through value-based leadership, while emphasizing student-athlete wellness and the commitment to providing an inclusive environment, Travis Goff is in his second year as Athletic Director for the University of Kansas.
+Focused on enhancing culture through value-based leadership, while emphasizing student-athlete wellness and the commitment to providing an inclusive environment, Travis Goff is in his third year as Athletic Director for the University of Kansas.
 He was appointed to the position by Chancellor Douglas Girod on April 5, 2021.

-• Volleyball advancing to its first Sweet Sixteen since 2015
+• Volleyball advancing to its first Sweet Sixteen since 2015 in 2021, and following it up with a second-round appearance in 2022.

-• Women’s Basketball returning to the NCAA Tournament for the first time since 2013 under the leadership of 2022 Big 12 Coach of the Year Brandon Schneider
+• Women’s Basketball returning to the NCAA Tournament for the first time since 2013 under the leadership of 2022 Big 12 Coach of the Year Brandon Schneider.

 Since arriving in Lawrence, Goff has hired three new head coaches.
 His first hire was head football coach Lance Leipold, a six-time National Champion and the fastest coach in NCAA history to reach 100 career wins.
-Leipold led the Jayhawks to their first Big 12 Conference road win since 2008 in his first year as coach.
-Goff has since added seven-time conference coach of the year Lindsay Kuhle as the head coach of women’s golf and Dan Fitzgerald, an elite recruiter, player developer and coach to lead the baseball program.
+Leipold led the Jayhawks to their first Big 12 Conference road win since 2008 in his first year as coach, before a breakthrough season in year two leading the Jayhawks.
+In 2022, Leipold and Kansas won six games and played in the AutoZone Liberty Bowl, marking the program’s first bowl appearance since the 2008 Insight Bowl.
+The program also hosted ESPN’s College GameDay for the first time ever, before the team’s matchup against eventual national runner-up, TCU.
+In Leipold’s third season in 2023, the program again reached bowl eligibility with a thrilling upset of No. 6 Oklahoma, 38-33 at David Booth Kansas Memorial Stadium.

-In addition to bringing in dynamic new coaches, Goff secured some of the top leaders in Kansas Athletics as well, signing both Schneider and Bermel to contract extensions that will keep them in Lawrence for years to come.
+In addition to bringing in dynamic new coaches, Goff has also secured some of the top leaders in Kansas Athletics as well, signing both Schneider and Bermel to contract extensions that will keep them in Lawrence for years to come.
 He also extended Track and Field head coach Stanley Redwine, who served as the head coach of Team USA at the 2022 World Track Championships, and Rowing head coach Carrie Cook-Callen.

-Under the leadership of Goff, Kansas Athletics took a thorough and comprehensive examination of the changing landscape in college athletics regarding Name, Image and Likeness.
+Under the leadership of Goff, Kansas Athletics has also taken a thorough and comprehensive examination of the changing landscape in college athletics regarding Name, Image and Likeness.
 As a result, Kansas announced a partnership with Altius Sports Partners in June 2022 and launched its official NIL Marketplace through Opendorse in August 2022.
 The Altius partnership is designed to maintain KU Athletics’ position on the cutting edge of the NIL with educational resources for coaches and staff while the Opendorse marketplace – one of the first of its kind in college sports – will maximize NIL support for student-athletes and promises to mobilize the KU fan base and local organizations to best support its student-athletes.
 Goff and the Jayhawks also created two full-time positions solely dedicated to NIL, adding a Director of NIL Strategy and a Director of NIL, Athlete Brand Development and Partnerships.

 Goff, who was named a Next Up honoree by CollegeAD in 2018 and one of Sports Business Journal’s “Power Players in College Sports” in 2019, came to Kansas as a seasoned college athletics administrator and program builder.